GYOM15/ecclesiaflow-auth-module/README.md

 A Modern SaaS Church Management Suite - Authentication Service

 A complete platform enabling churches to efficiently manage their community, events, and resources.
-Multi-tenant, secure, and user-friendly, it offers powerful tools for administration, communication, and member engagement.
+Multi-tenant, secure, and member-friendly, it offers powerful tools for administration, communication, and member engagement.

 This repository contains the Authentication Module - the security backbone of the Ecclesia Flow ecosystem, implementing JWT-based authentication and role management for the church management platform.